 Bronchodilators.
 Although there is no high-quality evidence from RCTs, it is recommended that short-acting inhaled beta2-agonists, with or without short-acting anticholinergics, are the initial bronchodilators for acute treatment of a COPD exacerbation.
-34,35 A systematic review of the route of delivery of short-acting bronchodilators found no significant differences in FEV1 between using metered dose inhalers (MDI) (with or without a spacer device) or nebulizers to deliver the agent, 36,37 although the latter may be an easier delivery method for sicker patients.
-It is recommended that patients do not received continuous nebulization, but use the MDI inhaler one puff every one hour for two or three doses and then every 2-4 hours based on the patient's response.
+A systematic review of the route of delivery of short-acting bronchodilators found no significant differences in FEV1 between using metered dose inhalers (MDI) (with or without a spacer device) or nebulizers to deliver the agent, 39.40 although the latter may be an easier delivery method for sicker patients.
+It is recommended that patients do not receive continuous nebulization, but use the MDI inhaler one or two puffs every one hour for two or three doses and then every 2-4 hours based on the patient's response.
 Although, there are no clinical studies that have evaluated the use of inhaled long-acting bronchodilators (either beta2-agonists or anticholinergics or combinations) with or without inhaled corticosteroids during an exacerbation, we recommend continuing these treatments during the exacerbation or to start these medications as soon as possible before hospital discharge.
 Intravenous methylxanthines (theophylline or aminophylline) are not recommended to use in these patients due to significant side effects.
-38,39
+41.42 If a nebulizer is chosen to deliver the bronchodilator agent, air-driven bronchodilator nebulization is preferable to oxygen-driven in acute exacerbations of COPD in order to avoid the potential risk of increasing the PaCO2 associated with oxygen-driven bronchodilator administration.
+A

 Glucocorticoids.
 Data from studies indicate that systemic glucocorticoids in COPD exacerbations shorten recovery time and improve lung function (FEV1).
-They also improve oxygenation, 40-43 the risk of early relapse, treatment failure, 44 and the length of hospitalization. ^{40,42,45} A dose of 40 mg prednisone per day for 5 days is recommended.
-46 Therapy with oral prednisolone is equally effective to intravenous administration.
-47 Nebulized budesonide alone may be a suitable alternative for treatment of exacerbations in some patients, ^{41,48,49} and provides similar benefits to intravenous methylprednisolone, although the choice between these options may depend on local cost issues.
-50 Intensified combination therapy with ICS/LABA for 10 days at URTI onset could be associated with a reduction of exacerbations, particularly in patients with severe disease.
-51 Recent studies suggest that glucocorticoids may be less efficacious to treat acute COPD exacerbations in patients with lower levels of blood eosinophils. ^{11,14,18}
+They also improve oxygenation, ^{44,47} the risk of early relapse, treatment failure, 48 and the length of hospitalization. ^{44,46,49} A dose of 40 mg prednisone per day for 5 days is recommended.
+50 One observational study suggests that longer courses of oral corticosteroids for COPD exacerbations are associated with an increased risk of pneumonia and mortality.
+51 Therapy with oral prednisolone is equally effective to intravenous administration.
+52 Nebulized budesonide alone may be a suitable alternative for treatment of exacerbations in some patients, ^{45,53,54} and provides similar benefits to intravenous methylprednisolone, although the choice between these options may depend on local cost issues.
+55 Intensified combination therapy with ICS/LABA for 10 days at URTI onset could be associated with a reduction of exacerbations, particularly in patients with severe disease.
+56 Even short bursts of corticosteroids are associated with subsequent increased risk of pneumonia, sepsis and death 57 and use should be confined to patients with significant exacerbations.
+Recent studies suggest that glucocorticoids may be less efficacious to treat acute COPD exacerbations in patients with lower levels of blood eosinophils ^{12,15,19,58} and more trials of steroid-sparing treatment regimens are required.

 Antibiotics.
-Although the infectious agents in COPD exacerbations can be viral or bacterial, 6.52 the use of antibiotics in exacerbations remains controversial.
-53-55 The uncertainties originate from studies that did not differentiate between bronchitis (acute or chronic) and COPD exacerbations, studies without placebo-control, and/or studies without chest X-rays that do not exclude that patients may have had underlying pneumonia.
+Although the infectious agents in COPD exacerbations can be viral or bacterial, 6.59 the use of antibiotics in exacerbations remains controversial.
+60-62 The uncertainties originate from studies that did not differentiate between bronchitis (acute or chronic) and COPD exacerbations, studies without placebo-control, and/or studies without chest X-rays that do not exclude that patients may have had underlying pneumonia.
 There is evidence supporting the use of antibiotics in exacerbations when patients have clinical signs of a bacterial infection e.g., increased sputum purulence.
-54,55
+61.62 Indeed the use of observed sputum color can safely modulate antibiotic therapy with no adverse effects if sputum is white or clear in color.
+On the other hand observed sputum purulence has 94.4% sensitivity and 52% specificity for high bacterial load, indicative of a causative relationship.
+62